THOMASELOVE/431-classes-2023/projA/portfolio_status.md

 # Project A Portfolio Review Status

-We now aim to get your Project A feedback and grade to you on **2023-11-13 via email from Dr. Love**.
+Grades and feedback will be provided to you by Dr. Love as soon as possible.

 **Note**: "Assessment" scores on Canvas are posted only to help us track reviews.
 Read our Canvas comments (if any) but ignore the score there.